Justadudeinspace/blux/README.md

 - Browse available plugins in `plugins/registry.json`
 - Install new plugins instantly

 ---

 ## 🖥️ Acode IDE Integration

-Acode is a powerful Android code editor.
+- Acode is a powerful Android code editor.

-BLUX will prompt you to install and launch Acode for full IDE capabilities.
+- BLUX will prompt you to install and launch Acode for full IDE capabilities.

 ---

 ## 🎨 BLUX Terminal Theme

-Upon install, your Termux terminal will be themed with the BLUX logo and a custom color prompt for a unique hacking experience.
+Upon install, your Termux terminal will be themed with the BLUX logo and a custom color prompt for a unique developing experience.

 ---

 ## 🔑 Author Authenticity

 All official BLUX releases are signed with my GPG key.

 To verify: